Pridopidine EAP2

 Study details include:

-* The study intervention duration will vary ranging from approximately 12 to 40 months.
+* The study intervention duration will vary similarly as the study duration.

 * The assessment of scheduled visits will include 1 common end of study \[EOS\] visit and 3 follow-up visits) with a visit frequency of every 4 weeks for the first 6 months and then every 3 months.